codeforbtv/docs/local-cloud-proposal.md

 During phase 3:

+* Additional capacity will be added to the internal storage area network (SAN)
 * Additional servers will be added to the local cloud, expanding its capacity
 * Over time, old servers will be replaced with new servers
 * A Platform as a Service (PaaS) layer may be added, making it easier for developers to deploy applications written in common programming languages